ktmeaton/ncov-recombinant/docs/notes/Notes_Development.md

 1. Make sure all rules write to a log if possible.
 1. Converted all rule inputs to snakemake rule variables.
 1. Create and document a `create_profile.sh` script.
+1. Use new logic for merging default parameters into a custom build.

 ## Continuous Integration